PirateforFreedom/luann/README.md

 1. Run `python main.py configure`
 2. Run `python main.py server`
 3. Go to `localhost:8283` in the browser to view the developer portal
-4. then you can use api and client to develop your app
+4. then you can use restful api and client to develop your app